-The Nuclear Waste Management Organization (NWMO) is seeking input from the public to help guide and shape future plans for the transportation of used nuclear fuel in Canada with the release of the.
+The Nuclear Waste Management Organization (NWMO) is seeking input from the public to help guide and shape future plans for the transportation of used nuclear fuel in Canada with the release of the draft Transportation Planning Framework: Moving Forward Together - An Invitation to Review.
 Over the coming months, we will begin actively seeking feedback and input on the framework from Canadians and Indigenous people.

 “This is the next step in an ongoing journey,” said Bob Watts, Vice-President of Indigenous Relations at the NWMO.
 “We know we have the technical ability to safely transport used nuclear fuel, we’re seeking public input to ensure we’re proceeding in a manner that reflects the values and priorities of those who are interested in helping shape the framework.”